 The West End trio of birds used the same nest that has been used since 1991.
-The male has lost his wing markers, but is believed to be K-77, an 18-year-old bird released from a hacktower in 1981.
-The breeding female (referred to as Female 1 hereafter) was not marked with patagial tags, but is believed to be a 13-year-old bird released at the Sweetwater hacktower in 1986.
-The second, non-breeding female (referred to as Female 2 hereafter) is a 13-year-old bird (patagial tag K-69) that was also released at the Sweetwater hacktower in 1986.
-The birds were first observed at the nest on 22 February.
-The male was observed copulating with Female 1 on 24 and 27 February, and with Female 2 on 20 February and 2 March.
-Incubation behavior was first observed on 6 March and we replaced two eggs with artificial eggs at 1043 on 8 March.
-One of the adults returned to the nest by 1045 and began incubating the artificial eggs.
-On 13 March another egg was observed in the nest and it was removed on 14 March.
-It is possible that 1) the third egg was part of the first clutch removed (laid after the first 2 eggs were removed) and was not seen until 13 March or 2) the egg was laid by a different female than the first two eggs (male copulated with both females).
+The male has lost his wing markers, but is believed to be K-77, a 20-year-old bird released from a hacktower in 1981.
+The breeding female (referred to as Female 1 hereafter) was not marked with patagial tags, but is believed to be a 15-year-old bird released at the Sweetwater hacktower in 1986.
+The second, non-breeding female (referred to as Female 2 hereafter) is a 15-year-old bird (patagial tag K-69) that was also released at the Sweetwater hacktower in 1986.
+Incubation behavior was first observed on 14 February and we replaced two eggs with artificial eggs on 19 February.
+Only one of the eggs showed signs of development, but it did not hatch.

-There was no observed development in any of the eggs upon delivery to the ACC.
-One ACCproduced chick was fostered into the West End nest on 19 April.
-On 31 May, we returned to the West End nest to install leg bands, transmitter, and wingmarkers on the chick and to obtain a blood sample (Table 2).
-We continued monitoring the nest until the chick fledged on or about 29 June.
+Two ACC-produced chicks were fostered into the West End nest on 3 April.
+On 15 May, we returned to the nest to install leg bands, transmitters, and wingmarkers on the chicks and to obtain blood samples (Table 2, Fig. 4).
+We continued monitoring the nest until the chicks fledged between 12 and 17 June.